More Chicago restaurants gain Michelin stars

-NEW YORK (Reuters) - Global restaurant rater Michelin awarded its coveted stars to more Chicago restaurants in its latest guide, cementing the city’s status as a showcase for young chefs and a prime U.S. food destination.
+NEW YORK, Nov 12 (Reuters) - Global restaurant rater Michelin awarded its coveted stars to more Chicago restaurants in its latest guide, cementing the city’s status as a showcase for young chefs and a prime U.S. food destination.

 Michelin said on Tuesday it gave stars to 25 Chicago restaurants, up from 19 last year, in its 2014 guide, which will be launched on Wednesday.